 Spirituality is constantly mixed together with (= reduced to) psychology and psychotherapy; that is: mind cures which lead you into a Sisyphean work with your own mind, and where the goal is nothing else than a self-created reality.

-In my meditation mentoring, I offer help to guide people through spiritual crises.
+In my philosophical counseling practice, I offer help to guide people through spiritual crises.
 A guest of mine was a woman who had had a bad trip on Ayahuasca, where she ended up in Hell.
 Like Jung, she hadn´t really considered her own metaphysics.
 She believed in New Age subjectivism.
 During the trip she experienced being a prisoner in her own mind.
 Her only companion was the Devil, who told her that she would never come out of her own mind, since the whole world only existed within her own mind, hereunder all her friends, family, pets, everybody who had loved her, the houses, trees, the Universe, the stars, and infinity.
 It was all just her own mind.
 A state of the most terrifying anxiety and loneliness you can imagine.
 What she experienced was what I call “The Borgesian Nightmare”.
 It comes from the Argentine author, Jorge Luis Borges, who in his short stories, depicted the consequences (appearances) of solipsism in all kinds of ways – see my article: The Strange World of Jorge Luis Borges.

 The Matrix Conspiracy is, despite it´s modern name, ancient.
 It´s most obvious predecessor is the Sophists in ancient Greece, who stood in opposition to the philosopher: Socrates (a person who thinks for himself).
-In other words: today we see a return of the sophists, who, like the Norns, weave an abstract web of philosophies full of flaws and holes.
+In other words: today we see a return of the sophists, who, like the Norns, weave an abstract web of anti-realistic philosophies full of flaws and holes.
 We see an army of propagandists, manipulators, con artists, liars, occult magicians, etc., who are gaslightning us into all kind of spiritual and pseudoscientific ideologies.

-A central theme in my cultural criticism is my defence of (ancient) philosophy against the (post) modern propaganda of scientism and pseudoscience (= sophism).
+So, a central theme in my cultural criticism is my defence of (ancient) philosophy against the (post) modern propaganda of scientism and pseudoscience (= sophism).
 What I do is in other words philosophy, and must not be confused with science, psychology or anything else.

 Copyright © by Morten Tolboll.